Clockwork Critters™ FAQ

 Probably not.
 There are other artists who base their creative works on some of the same types of toys we use, and certainly MANY people who repurpose toys in general.
 Although there are shows we do every year, we like to try new events as well.
 Our currently scheduled shows are posted on the website and our Facebook page.

 15) There was this mechanical owl in this movie I saw once….

 Bubo the owl from “Clash of the Titans”.
 Our most common request.
 While we have the technical and artistic know-how to construct a screen-accurate animatronic owl entirely from scratch, it would take several months and the price would be prohibitive.
 However, if you’re just looking for an owl Critter, we do (occasionally; see note 12) have them available.

 16) That giant horse (and/or triceratops) is new….

-Our original copper horse Anya suffered an accident on the way to an event last year.
+Our original copper horse Anya suffered an accident on the way to an event a while back.
 Her place has been taken by Willow (who is rusty steel, but just as cute).
-Depending on the show, you might see either Mortimer (copper/brass) or Oliver (steel/copper) the triceratops instead - he's amassed quite a fan base.
+Depending on the show, you might see Mortimer (copper/brass) the triceratops instead - he's amassed quite a fan base.

 We do not offer either style for sale as a stock item, but will do custom orders.
 People are welcome to photograph the large Critters – and they love having their pictures taken – but would (politely) ask that if you post them on social media that you tag Dark Rain Design.